asettle/ceph-csi/docs/design/proposals/cephfs-fscrypt.md

 - No `/.fscrypt` on the subvolume root

 Drawbacks
-- `fscryptctl` is a C tool and doesn't lend itself to be nicely integrated into Ceph-CSI
+- `fscryptctl` is a C tool and does not lend itself to be integrated into Ceph-CSI
  - Incompatible with `fscrypt`
  - Does not support unlocking with any of possibly multiple keys configured (`fscrypt` protectors feature)